When you put people first, relationships flourish and businesses thrive. That’s the relationship economy.

 Your client wants you to know them — what makes them tick, what drives their business goals, what roadblocks they face and what solutions they need help with.
 But even deeper than this, they are craving a personal connection — a mutually beneficial connection.
 And they don’t want to be considered just a “sale.”

 In fact, they want to participate in what is called the relationship economy.

 What does that mean, and is it just a buzzword?
 Far from it.
 The relationship economy aims to create and nurture human connections through genuine interactions that build trust and value.
 Companies (including all staff from Sales through to Customer Care) build their brand on personal interactions and experiences with their customers, prospects, partners, vendors, influencers and other business contacts.

 So how can you start participating in the relationship economy?

 In the relationship economy, your goal is to create long-term, mutually beneficial relationships.
 So you’ll need to invest the time in quality conversations rather than a high quantity of conversations.
 Create a strategy for reaching out to your contacts, such as segmenting them and developing a plan to have meaningful touchpoints with those in each category.

 Ask plenty of questions, not just about their business, but to get to know them on a personal level.

 “The folks who come to us have a funding problem that they need help to solve.
 We want transparency in that initial conversation.
-We want to know what’s causing them pain,” says Vince Mancuso, Co-President, USA, Blacksail Capital Partners.
+We want to know what’s causing them pain,” says John Levac, President of Blacksail Capital Partners Canada.